jedmamosto/jedmamosto/README.md

-# Jed Matthew Mamosto
+# 👋 Hi there!
+I'm Jed

-👋 Hi there!
-I'm Jed, a Full Stack Developer, UI/UX Designer, and startup founder passionate about using technology to create impactful solutions.
+Full Stack Developer, UI/UX Designer, and startup founder passionate about using technology to create impactful solutions.

 - 🔭 I’m currently working on getting a job/intership.
 - 🌱 I’m learning more about frontend development specifically animations.